 In 2009, I earned my L.L.M. in Prosecutorial Science, at Chapman University School of Law.
 My studies included Advanced Professional Responsibility, Advanced Criminal Procedure, Appellate Practice and Procedure, Advanced Evidence, Criminal Law and Psychology, Handling the Homicide Case, and Jursidprudence.
 As part of the Directed Research program, I researched and authored a legal article on the asportation element of kidnapping which was published in the California State Bar Journal in 2011.

-In 2010, I left the District Attorney's office and formed a partnership where I could focus on children's law.
+In 2010, after forming my own family through adoption and assisted reproduction technology, I left the District Attorney's office and formed a partnership where I could focus on children's law.
 We specialized in education law, adoptions, assisted reproduction law, and criminal defense of adults and juveniles.

 In 2013, I opened Moore Law for Children, where I combine my compassion for family, committment to excellence, and extensive experience to provide outstanding competent legal service to my clients.